gebbber/useTranslate/README.md

 ## Things To Do

-* Convert all language tags and object properties to lower-case to avoid the case-sensitive problem
+* Convert all language tags and object properties to lower-case to avoid the case-sensitive problem (not sure it's actually a "problem")
 * Use accept-language package to pick language for each message separately?
-Mixed translations could be a weird user experience
+(Mixed translations could be a weird user experience)